MIDI on LinuxThe right approach for using MIDI on Linux depends on which version of JACK you use. The world divides into:

 - Use a2jmidid to act as a bridge between ALSA MIDI and JACK.
 Do not use the -X seq or -X raw arguments - the timing and performance of these options is not acceptable.

-a2jmidid is an application that "bridges" between the system MIDI ports and JACK.
+a2jmidid is an application that bridges between the system MIDI ports and JACK.

 Now it's time to restart your jack server before going on.

-Checking for a2jmidid availability
+Check for a2jmidid availability